martroben/Bd_scan_request/README.md

 - Bitdefender Linux agent v7+ `sudo /opt/bitdefender-security-tools/bin/bduitool get ps` to check.

 ## Cautions
 - Due to zenity's limitations, users are liable to start full scans by accidentally pressing return when a prompt appears.
 Using yad instead of zenity might provide more control over how prompt windows react to accidental keystrokes.
+I used zenity because it's included in Ubuntu.